abdullahahadi/ContactApp/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 # contactApp

-A users contact web App to add, edit, delete and see history of all edits for a specific record or user.
+A user contacts web App to add, edit, delete contacts and see the history of all the edits for a specific record or user.

 # Deployment